PainsPerdus/gboi-kirby/movement-test/README.md

-Please build the `gdbk-n` support library before trying to compile this.
+Please build the `gdbk-2020` support library before trying to compile this.

-You must `make assets` at least once.
+You must `make assets` and `make chunks` at least once.
 See the Makefile for details.